Donovan Wylie

-Donovan Wylie (born 1971) is an Irish photographer from Northern Ireland, based in Belfast.
+Donovan Wylie (born 1971) is a Northern Irish photographer, based in Belfast.
 His work chronicles what he calls "the concept of vision as power in the architecture of contemporary conflict" – prison, army watchtowers and outposts, and listening stations – "merging documentary and art photography".

 Wylie's work has been exhibited in solo exhibitions at the Imperial War Museum and The Photographers' Gallery in London, National Science and Media Museum in Bradford, and Royal Ontario Museum in Toronto; and is held in the collections of the Centre Georges Pompidou in Paris, Metropolitan Museum of Art in New York, Tate Modern in London, Yale University Art Gallery, Milwaukee Art Museum, National Gallery of Canada in Ottawa, Science Museum Group in the UK, Ulster Museum in Belfast, and Victoria and Albert Museum in London.
 In 2010 he was shortlisted for the Deutsche Börse Photography Prize.
 He was a member of Magnum Photos from 1998 to 2017.

 Wylie has also made films – in 2002 he won a British Academy Film Award (BAFTA) for The Train, a 50 minute documentary written, directed and with cinematography by Wylie.